orassayag/users-list/README.md

 # Users List

 Built in November 2018.
-A React.js + Node.js project to load list of users with infinite scroll + Call Rest API with Websocket and view new users added dynamically.
+A React.js + Node.js project to load a list of users with infinite scroll + Call Rest API with Websocket and view new users added dynamically.

 ## Getting Started

 Clone the project to your computer.
 Steps to view the solution:
 1. Open server project on IDE (I used VS CODE).
-2. Terminal: npm i
+2. In the terminal: npm i
-3. Terminal: node index.js
+3. In the terminal: node index.js
 4. Make sure the port running is 3000.
 5. Open client project on another IDE (I used VS CODE).
-6. Terminal: npm i
+6. In the terminal: npm i
-7. Terminal: npm start
+7. In the terminal: npm start
 8. Make sure the port running is 3001.
-Happy testing! :)

 ### Prerequisites